 After graduating from Boston College in 2011, He finished his playing career with a two-year stint at Stony Brook University.
 He was the Seawolves leader in tackles in 2011 and was named Team Defensive Newcomer of the Year.
 At Stony Brook he won Two–Big South Titles and helped lead the team to multiple NCAA playoff berths.
-He was a standout player at Holy Cross High School in Waterbury, Conn. where he was all-state twice and won a pair of state championships.
+He was a standout player at Holy Cross High School in Waterbury, Conn. where he was all-state twice and won a state championship.

-Mulrooney earned a communication degree from Boston College and a Masters Degree in liberal arts from Stony Brook.
+Mulrooney earned a communication degree from Boston College and a Master’s Degree in liberal arts from Stony Brook.